kobolt/kaytil/README.md

 # Kaytil
 Z80 CP/M 2.2 emulator focused on running Kaypro II compatible games in a Linux terminal.
-(Now also available on a GR-SAKURA, Raspberry Pi Pico, DOS or Windows.)
+(Now also available on a GR-SAKURA, GR-CITRUS, Raspberry Pi Pico, DOS or Windows.)

 Some features:
 * Z80 emulation passes ZEXDOC tests.